RT-Thread/rt-thread/documentation/introduction/introduction.md

 # RT-Thread Introduction

 As a beginner of Real-time Operating Systems (RTOS), you might be new to RT-Thread.
-However, with a better understanding of it overtime, you will gradually discover the charm of RT-Thread and its advantages over other RTOSs of the same type.
+However, with a better understanding of it over time, you will gradually discover the charm of RT-Thread and its advantages over other RTOSs of the same type.
 RT-Thread is an RTOS.
 With over 16 years of experience accumulated, along with the rise of the Internet of Things (IoT), it is evolving into a powerful, component-rich IoT operating system.

 ## RT-Thread Overview